Although the application deadline for the 2022-2023 Fellowship program

 Announcing the National Museum of Mathematics

 The National Museum of Mathematics is pleased to announce a new fellowship for graduating math majors: the MoMath Exponent Fellowship program.
-A total of eight students from around the world* will be accepted for this highly selective, year-long opportunity to work at the nation’s premier museum of mathematics, where they will:
+A small cohort of students from around the country will be accepted for this highly selective, year-long opportunity to work at the nation’s premier museum of mathematics, where they will:

 - Serve as docents in the Museum